linode/docs/docs/products/compute/kubernetes/guides/manage-node-pools/index.md

 1. Log in to the [Cloud Manager](http://cloud.linode.com), click **Kubernetes** in the left menu, and select the cluster you wish to view.
 See [Manage Kubernetes Clusters](/docs/products/compute/kubernetes/guides/manage-clusters/).

 1. Scroll down to the **Node Pools** section.
 This lists all node pools for your cluster and their associated nodes.
 The Disk Encryption setting for the node pool is also displayed.
+See [Local Disk Encryption](/docs/products/compute/guides/local-disk-encryption/).

     ![Screenshot of the Node Pools section of a cluster in the Cloud Manager](view-node-pools.png)